 There are many elevators located throughout Minnesota, which leaves a great deal of opportunity for something to go wrong at some point.
-Elevator accidents can happen for a number of reasons with the most common being poorly maintained elevators.
+Elevator accident can happen for a number of reasons with the most common being poorly maintained elevators.
 Regardless of the reason, the injuries that result can be very serious.
 Sometimes these accidents even result in death.

 If you or a loved one has been involved in an elevator accident, it is very important to know that you have rights.
 You use an elevator with the expectation that it is going to work the way that it is supposed to.
 When it doesn’t, it is the responsibility of the building owner, the building manager, or the person in charge of the elevator to take care of it.
 When injury or death occurs, it is the right of those affected to file a personal injury or wrongful death lawsuit against those responsible with the help of a Mankato personal injury lawyer.